meteor/galaxy-docs/source/base-image-packages.md

 <h2 id="update">Base image Updates</h2>

-<h3 id="update-04232021">Update April/23/2021 - 20210423T151822Z_93d0399</h3>
+<h3 id="v2.0">Ubuntu Upgrade</h3>

-Galaxy base Docker image is going to be upgraded by default in all new deploys starting on 30/April/21.
+Galaxy base Docker image is going to be upgraded by default in all new deploys starting on April 30th, 2021.

-It includes a <b>major update to Ubuntu 20.04 Focal</b>, with a lot of security patches and improvements on stability and performance.
-If you can't update your app, check out the next section for a how to, but plan to do it soon!
+It includes a <b>major update to `Ubuntu 20.04 Focal`</b>, with a lot of security patches and improvements on stability and performance.

+If you can't update your app, check out the next section for a how to, but we recommend that you plan to do it soon!

-<b>Breaking Changes</b>
+#### Breaking Changes

+If you don't use the libraries below in your code you don't need to worry about these breaking changes.

-- wkhtmltox was upgraded to v0.12.6-1
+- `wkhtmltox` was upgraded to `v0.12.6-1`

-- PhantomJS and poppler were both removed from the base image.
+- `PhantomJS` and `poppler` were both removed from the base image.
 If you depend on it, you have two options:
-    - Use the previous fixed base image by changing your settings.json with this:
+    1. Use the previous fixed base image (`20180509T213223Z_b6ad5bc`) by changing your settings.json with this:
         ```json
         "galaxy.meteor.com": {
             "baseImage": {
                 "repository": "meteor/galaxy-app",
                     "tag":"20180509T213223Z_b6ad5bc"
             }
         }
         ```
-    Be careful, you are opting out from new updates!
+        Be careful, as you are opting out from new updates!
-    -  Create a new custom image including the dependencies you need.
-For more info, read the docs here: https://cloud-guide.meteor.com/custom-base-images.html
+    2. Create a new custom image including the dependencies you need.
+For more info, read the docs [here](./custom-base-images.html).

+#### Migration Steps

-You can (and should) start testing the new base image in your staging environment right now!
-Just change your settings.json to include:
+- We recommend that you test first your app with the new base image in your staging environment on Galaxy first!
+Just change your settings.json to include the `baseImage` (`20210423T151822Z_93d0399`):
     ```json
     "galaxy.meteor.com": {
         "baseImage": {